"""The core state representation.

 e.g. `state[[0, 1, 2]]` will return a new state containing only the first three

-batches.
+systems.
 The other operations are available through the `pop`, `split`, `clone`,

 and `to` methods.